Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sounds recorded by researchers in the cave.
 Video: YouTube/UEF

 According to the park’s website, visitors can access the park by public transport such as train and bus.
 From Jeonsuu train station, visitors can take a taxi to Koli or a bus to Ahmovaara, which is 9 km away from the national park.
-There are three ways to reach the park from Ahmovaara: on foot, for those who prefer hiking, by bicycle or by taxi.
+There are three ways to get to the park from Ahmovaara: on foot, for those who prefer hiking, by bicycle or by taxi.

 Koli National Park landscape.
 Photo: KNP